findout-rental/docs/SRS.md

 - User is logged in as Tenant
 - Apartment exists and is active
 - Selected dates are in the future
+- Tenant has sufficient balance (balance >= total_rent)

 **Postconditions:**

+- Total rent calculated and stored in booking
+- Rent transferred from tenant balance to owner balance
+- Transaction records created for payment
-- Booking created with "Pending" status
+- Booking created with "Pending" status and total_rent
 - Owner receives notification of booking request
 - Tenant receives confirmation notification